Sega

 of locales, but they feature buildings, animals, grandstands, hills, tunnels,

-etc. The track moves by at a fast pace, but it's not as smooth as
+etc. The track moves by at a decent pace, but it's not as smooth

-Batman Returns.
-This game features graded courses as well (no flat
+as Batman Returns.
+This game features graded courses as well (no

-mode 7 stuff here), based on real topography.
-Add in the real video
+flat mode 7 stuff here), based on real topography.
+Add in the real

 > The control takes some getting used to because of the frame rate, but